The Valkyries

 The Valkyries (As Valkírias; ISBN 978-0062513342) is a 1992 novel by Paulo Coelho.

-The Valkyries is a spiritual fictional novel written by Paulo Coehlho.
-It was first published on 1 January, 1988.
+The Valkyries is a spiritual fictional novel written by Paulo Coelho.
+It was first published on 1 January 1988.

 Plot summary

 The book is written as a third-person narrative describing how Paulo and his wife embark on a 40 day journey through the Mojave Desert.
 There they meet the valkyries, a group of warrior women who travel on Pegasus.

 At the beginning of the story, "J", Coelho's master in RAM, shows him a copy of the poem by Wilde that says "we destroy what we love" and this theme is central to the story.